CodeWindProgram/Group-2/README.md

 **Papiha** - *papihalad99@gmail.com*

-1.discuss with group members in what direction we all will researched 2.suggesting different ideas
+1. discuss with group members in what direction we all will researched
+2. suggesting different ideas
-3.added contribution in making it more responsible 4.discuss problem and errors with group members
+3. added contribution in making it more responsible
+4. discuss problem and errors with group members
-5.work on making some changes in final section
+5. work on making some changes in final section